 The Benefits of Reablement

 NHS and social care reablement services are there to help your clients regain confidence after an injury, illness, or acquired disability.
 Often referred to as intermediate care or aftercare, these services are designed to assist your clients to restore the skills needed to carry out normal daily living activities independently.
 Reablement is designed to create positive change based upon individual goals – helping people to regain confidence through positive health and wellbeing.
 Reablement is a useful resource and assessment tool in order to maximise someone’s potential in the occupations of their choosing, from making a cup of tea, to getting dressed.

 Home Adaptations and Equipment

-Reablement is split into two categories – restorative, which includes the learning or re-learning of behaviours and skills, which is designed to help improve your motivation and confidence, and secondly, compensatory – which includes adapting your home to ensure safety and mobility.
-Adapted equipment can include grab rails, stair rails, steps, ramps, bathroom adaptations, stairlifts and home lifts.
+Reablement is split into two categories – restorative, which includes the learning or re-learning of behaviours and skills, designed to help improve motivation and confidence, and secondly, compensatory – which includes adapting the home to ensure safety and mobility.
+Adapted equipment can include grab rails, stair rails, steps, ramps, bathrooms adaptations, stairlifts or home lifts.
 It can also include the use of assistive technology such as sensors, activity monitoring, and personal alarms.

 Benefits of a Home Lift